patricknicolosi/spotify_flutter/README.md

 # Other platforms
-Other platforms have not yet been tested although they could potentially works.
+The project was successfully run on the local **web** and **macos**, other platforms have not yet been tested although they could potentially works.
 Local apps would not be restricted by the CORS policies of the web.